rrtty0/shortest_paths_at_graph/README.md

 ```
 ## Usage

-This project may be used as a library with functionality and realisation of Graph and finding shortest paths ay graphs for your project.
+This project may be used as a library with functionality and realisation of Graph and finding shortest paths at graphs for your project.
 For it, move files [Graph.h](./source/Graph.h) and [Graph.cpp](./source/Graph.cpp) at project's work directory, include [Graph.h](./source/Graph.h) as a header file at your source, like that:
 ```C++
 # include "Graph.h"